wix-incubator/DetoxInstruments/README.md

 After launching Detox Instruments or selecting **File** ➔ **New Recording...**, you will be presented with an app selection dialog, displaying a list of available apps to profile.
 Launch your app on your mobile device or simulator and your app will appear in the list.

+See [App Discovery](Documentation/AppDiscovery.md) for more information and troubleshooting.

 ![App Discovered](Documentation/Resources/Readme_Discovered.png "App Discovered")

 To start profiling, select your app and click on the Profile button.